KusumaKrish15/Comic-Database-Service/docs/api/Get-comics.md

-# Get all comic books or a Book by title
+# Get all comic books or a book by title

 Lists all comic books in the collection or a specific comic book by title.